forestgrape/coronavirus/index.md

     3. Upright clearance evolved when we all were in warm and mostly humid parts of Africa (well it likely got a little drier in the winter months and savanna replaced rainforest in East Africa, so we had motivation to stand up more and more).
 In such humid environments, clearance works better.
 In evolutionary dimensions, there has been only a short time for the adaption to cold and dry climate (how much depends on the overall drive for adaption, which isn't straight forward to say since migration routes have twists, crossings and turns, desert nights tend to be cold around the world and lifestyles were and are different).
 To a permanent stay in heated indoor spaces, there has been and no genetic adaption at all.

 ### Minor Updates
+- 20-23.10.
+Clarifications and corrections across the page with a focus on the sections Transmission, Immune System and Coronaviruses.
 - 18.10.
 12 am Reconsidering [Mask Types](./monitor_and_control.md#mask-types) and aerosol protection: Only high filtration mask reliably prevent the spread of aerosols.
 Various sections are updated accordingly and existing comments emphasized ([Summary airborne transmission](./transmission.md#summary-airborne-transmission)).
 More on the topic in work.
 - 16.10.
 [Monitor Prevalence](./monitor_and_control.md#monitor-prevalence) and testing priorities
 - 15.10. moved [Covid section](./covid19.md) to its own page